 A security officer will greet each visitor to Odawa Casino.
 All guests will have their temperature taken through a non-invasive thermal check before being allowed to enter.
 If above 100 degrees F, they will not be permitted into the facility.

 Guests are required to wear a mask and can bring their own or one can be provided upon request by the Casino (while supplies last).
+N-95 or cloth masks and neck gaiters, are acceptable masks.
+We are no longer admitting guests with the face shields, unless it is being worn for extra protection in combination with a cloth mask or neck gaiter.
 All guests wishing to gamble may be requested to briefly lower their masks for age and identification purposes in compliance with the Gaming Commission.

-All properties will temporarily be non-smoking.
-Designated outdoor smoking areas will be marked.
+All property gaming floors will temporarily be non-smoking.
+Designated indoor and outdoor smoking areas will be marked.

 Points of entry will be limited to allow our security team to conduct non-invasive temperature checks utilizing infrared thermometers.
 Anyone displaying a temperature over 100 degrees F will not be allowed entry to the property and will be directed towards appropriate medical care.